 I have a set of steps leading up to my front door and the facilities in my home are upstairs

-I work from 10am to 6pm most days a week and also a few evenings depending on other commitments.
-Please use the online booking option on my webpage to check my availability
+I work from 10am to 6pm most days a week and also a few evenings.
+Please use the online booking option on my webpage to check my availability or contact directly

 Types of client